lakewestaudio/streamer_gen2/public_api.md

 # Serial Communication API for LakeWest Mini Streamer

+-get command returns push

-get command returns push
+-set command returns push to confirm new value

-set command returns push to confirm new value push command to Mini Streamer is not a valid cmd, its only pushed back by Mini Streamer to return/confirm set value.
+-push command to Mini Streamer is not a valid cmd, its only pushed back by Mini Streamer to return/confirm set value.

 Terms definition:
 Streamer Software - any software running on LakeWest Mini Streamer hardware using this open protocol